DavidJCobb/pokeemerald/lu-docs/research/the battle system/battle execution flow.md

 * Latent function for battler 2's battle controller
 * Latent function for battler 3's battle controller

 The `gBattleControllerExecFlags` bitmask indicates when a battle controller has work to do.
 The controller callbacks are always invoked, but will generally return immediately if the flag for `gActiveBattler` isn't set.
-When the battle engine wants to send messages to the controllers, it'll generally [emit](./battle%20controllers.md#emit) the message to `BUFFER_A` and call `MarkBattlerForControllerExec(gActiveBattler)`.
+When the battle engine wants to send messages to the controllers, it'll generally [emit][link-battle-controller-emit] the message to `BUFFER_A` and call `MarkBattlerForControllerExec(gActiveBattler)`.
 When the battle engine wants to wait until all outstanding messages to controllers have been processed, it'll wait (`return`) until `gBattleControllerExecFlags` is all zeroes.

 During local battles, controllers clear the controller-exec flag for a battler when they've finished processing inbound messages for it.
 During link battles, however, they do something different: they send their player ID over the link[^sending-player-id], and then overwrite the last received message's identifier with `CONTROLLER_TERMINATOR_NOP`.
 (Overwriting the command with a nop means that until the controller-exec flag is cleared, the controller will just keep sending their player ID over the link as a completion signal, on every frame.)